Soham109/trackai/README.md

 # TrackAI

-Welcome to **TrackAI**, a cutting-edge pantry tracking application designed as a part of the CS50x final project.
+Welcome to **TrackAI**, a  pantry tracking application.
 TrackAI leverages Artificial Intelligence to simplify the management of pantry items, offering a seamless and intuitive user experience.

 ## Overview